Data governance: ensuring data quality and compliance

 1. Data Quality Management

-Ensuring data is accurate, complete, and consistent is a top priority.
-Techniques include:
+Ensure data is accurate, complete, and consistent with:

 • Data profiling and cleansing